-The staff team is comprised of a clinic manager, supported by aesthetic practitioners and a nurse who all provide only non-regulated aesthetic treatments.
-Two doctors who specialise in dermatology, provide dermatology consultations and treatments on a sessional basis.
+The staff team is comprised of a clinic manager and a nurse, supported by aesthetic practitioners who provide only non-regulated aesthetic treatments.
+Five doctors who specialise in dermatology, provide dermatology consultations and treatments on a sessional basis.
 One of the doctors is also employed as the medical director for the service.
+A consultant oral and maxillofacial surgeon provides consultations on a sessional basis.
 Staff are supported by the provider's regional and national management and governance teams.

-The service is run from self-contained premises over two floors which are leased by the provider.
+The service is run from self-contained, ground floor premises which are leased by the provider and located within a general hospital setting.
 The premises include a suite of consultation and treatment rooms, a reception and waiting area.
 Access to the premises at street level, is available to patients with limited mobility.
+Toilet facilities are located on the ground floor.